To Paint Or Not to Paint

 – Which paint is best to mitigate wear and tear?
 A good strategy is to purchase mid-grade paint.
 The higher quality of mid-grade paint means that you won’t need to apply as many coats and that it will last longer.

 – How much protection against mildew and spoilage protection is suitable for the walls of the rental property?
-A higher grade paint offers better protection against peeling, cracking and blistering, fading and chalking, and scuffs and fingerprints are easier to clean.
+A higher grade paint offers better protection against peeling, cracking and blistering, fading and chalking.
+Plus, scuffs and fingerprints are easier to clean.
 This helps protect your property and your tenants from harmful debris such as molds or mildews.

 – Which paint offers the best coverage, durability, and ease in applying?
-Paint quality and affordability need to be carefully considered before arriving at which paint to use.
+Carefully consider paint quality and affordability before choosing.
 A paint professional will be able to help you choose the perfect type of paint based on your specific needs.

 – Which paint colors are best for rental properties?
 Color makes all the difference.
 Typically landlords stick to a neutral palette, but this does not mean painting the property white.
-Neutral shades, such as beige or gray colors, provide a fresh yet easy base for most tenants ‘ decorating styles and color schemes.
+Neutral shades like beige or gray provide a fresh yet easy base for most tenants’ decorating styles and color schemes.

 Contact Timmins Painting to Learn More About Professional Repainting for Rental Properties

 At Timmins Painting we guarantee our work and provide customer service that is second to none.
 By hiring us for your repaint job you are guaranteeing that the job will be done right.
 Our team of professional house painters understands the ins and outs of the industry and only uses the most trusted paint brands.
 We are highly skilled in transforming your vision into reality.

 As reputable paint contractors, we ask about your needs and offer multiple options for paint grade.
 So whether you repaint often or every few years, fresh paint is sure to provide beauty, value, and quality to your rental property and satisfaction to your renters.